Skip to main content

 South Korea Natural Gas Production & Consumption

 The country started to import LNG in 1986.
-The volumes of LNG imports increased by 4.5%/year between 2019 and 2022.
-They returned to their 2022 level in 2024 to 67 bcm, after a 5% decrease in 2023.
+The volumes of LNG imports increased by 4.5%/year between 2019 and 2022 and remained roughly stable since then (67 bcm in 2025).
 South Korea is the world's third largest LNG importer, after China and Japan.

 In 2024, the main suppliers of LNG were Australia (24%), Qatar (19%), Malaysia (14%), the United States (12%), and Oman (10%).